lorenzobunaj/Shorturlfy/README.md

 # Shorturlfy
-Shouft Url Shortener allows you to reduce a long link, so you can use a shorter one, which points to the same page.
+Shorturlfy Url Shortener allows you to reduce a long link, so you can use a shorter one, which points to the same page.

 ## How It Works
 The Web App is hosted on AWS